JetBlue Flight 292: Incident

-After takeoff from Burbank, the pilots realized that they could not retract the landing gear.
+After takeoff from Burbank, the pilots could not retract the landing gear.
 They then flew low over Long Beach Municipal Airport in Long Beach (the location of a JetBlue hub) to allow officials in the airport's control tower to assess the damage to its landing gear before attempting a landing.
 It was found that the nosewheel was rotated ninety degrees to the left, perpendicular to the direction of the fuselage.

-Rather than land at Long Beach Airport, the pilot-in-command made the decision that the aircraft would land at Los Angeles International Airport (LAX), in order to take advantage of its long, wide runways and modern safety equipment.
+Rather than land at Long Beach Airport, the pilot-in-command diverted to Los Angeles International Airport (LAX), in order to take advantage of its long, wide runways and modern safety equipment.

 The pilots flew the aircraft, which can carry up to 46,860 lbs of aviation fuel, in a figure eight pattern between Bob Hope Airport in Burbank and LAX for more than two hours in order to burn fuel and lower the risk of fire upon landing.
 This also served to lighten the plane, reducing potential stress on the landing gear and dramatically lowering landing speed as well.
 The Airbus A320 does not have the mechanical ability to dump fuel, despite various news agencies reporting that the aircraft was doing so over the ocean.

-Because JetBlue planes are equipped with DirecTV satellite television, passengers on Flight 292 were able to watch live news coverage of their flight while the plane circled over the Pacific for hours.
-The in-flight video system was turned off "well before landing."
-Actress Taryn Manning was on the flight on her way to New York to promote the film Hustle & Flow.
-Screenwriter Zach Dean was also on the plane and, while contemplating his mortality, resolved to write a script about mortality, which eventually became the film Deadfall.